ashok2811/uh-dash/README.md

    The JSON data will be served at `localhost:3000/data`.

-1. Start the Angular development server:
+1. Open another terminal and start the Angular development server:

    ```shell
    ng serve
    ```

-   The application will be accessible at `localhost:4200`.
+   The application will be accessible at `localhost:4200`. (if not then look in the terminal for port number)

 ## Configuration